Do I Need to Worry About Paying More For a Pre-Existing Condition?

 - Insurance Coverage Lapses: You don’t have health insurance for more than 63 continuous days.

 - You have a Pre-Existing Condition Defined by the State: The AHCA does not outline what a pre-existing condition is. #IAmAPreexistingCondition shares on Twitter and Facebook shares of the long list of pre-existing conditions comes from which pre-existing conditions health insurance companies sometimes charged more for prior to the ACA.
 These lists are speculation.
-It will be up to each individual state that applies for a waiver which pre-existing conditions health insurance companies will be allowed to charge more for.
+Each individual state will decide which pre-existing conditions health insurance companies will be allowed to charge more for.
 These decisions will not be made unless the AHCA is passed in its present form.

 Who is Most Likely Impacted?